 Frustrated with your resin results?

 It can be defeating to spend an afternoon on resin projects only to make something sticky and full of bubbles.
-It’s why I wrote the book Resin Fundamentals.
-I’ve taken my fifteen years of resin successes (and mistakes!) and condensed them into the essential details you need to know to make something amazing with resin.
+It’s why I wrote the ebook Resin Fundamentals.
+I’ve taken my sixteen years of resin successes (and mistakes!) and condensed them into the essential details you need to know to make something amazing with resin.
 Buy the book now and download the PDF to read today.

 18 thoughts on “What is Resin Gel Time and When Does it Happen?”